Bees For Sale?

 by honey bees through Colony Collapse Disorder and so on, the rearing of

-bumblebees and solitary bees for sale and commercial use is increasing, as farmers and governments become increasingly concerned about relying so heavily on one species of bee (i.e. the honey bee) for crop pollination, so that more efforts are being made to 'manage' and commercially produce other species.
+As farmers and governments become increasingly concerned about relying so heavily on one species of bee (i.e. the honey bee) for crop pollination, more efforts are being made to 'manage' and commercially produce other species.

 You might think that I would be pleased about this development.
 Actually I feel uneasy about it, for the following reasons:

-- I feel that rearing other bees as a back-up for providing a
+- I suggest that rearing other bees as a back-up for providing a

 pollination service, is really a sticking plaster approach to solving a